A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 What is an HHG Move?

-A household goods (HHG) move involves the military handling the logistics and expenses associated with moving.
-The transportation office contracts civilian moving companies to pack, load, ship, and unpack all your belongings.
+A household goods (HHG) move involves the military handling the logistics and expenses of the move.
+The transportation office contracts civilian moving companies to pack, load, transport, and deliver your household goods.
 The bill is sent directly to the transportation office, and all you need to do is ensure that things proceed according to plan and inspect your items for damage upon arrival.

 Some people prefer a more hands-on approach and do the packing and moving themselves.
-Often referred to as a DITY move, the military uses the term personally procured move (PPM).
+While many service members still use the term DITY move, the military’s current term is Personally Procured Move (PPM).
 You can also opt for a partial DITY move, shipping the larger household items, such as furniture, with a moving company while you pack some sentimental or smaller goods.

 An HHG is best suited for those who don’t want to be heavily involved or work directly with the moving process.
 Because the military and the contracted moving company, also referred to as the transportation service provider, handle all logistics and billing directly, you’ll have fewer out-of-pocket costs.

 Once you’ve decided that an HHG move is the best choice for your situation, consider a few key factors.
-Preparation for your move begins with determining what and how much you can move, how to transport your most precious items to your new home intact, and when you can expect everything to arrive.
+Preparation for your move begins with determining what you can move, how much you can move, how to transport your most precious items to your new home intact, and when you can expect everything to arrive.

 Before you can schedule your HHG move, you must have official orders to report to your new duty station.
 Once you have that done, you can get your move rolling.
 Contact the transportation office at your current location to initiate the process.
 You’ll need to complete training before scheduling anything to ensure you understand the requirements and restrictions.